NinerXrayBravoTwoTwo/FactbookIntelligence/README.md

 eutilization_pctcaprenew:       Electric Utilization    vs Renewable Capacity   -0.740  0.4     -1.53204 r%/u%

 Find Source Utilization;
 utilFossil  0.593405024639361
 utilHydro   0.103203535290629
 utilNuclear 0.867975728899084
 utilRenew  -1.53204387869371
 ```

 ## June 24, 2019
-Dramatically expanded linear regression testing to evaluate all data attributes against all other data attribues.
-This has shown some suprising results.
-Woring on adding other attributes just for the comparison.
+Dramatically expanded linear regression testing to evaluate all data attributes against all other data attributes.
+This has shown some surprising results.
+Working on adding other attributes just for the comparison.

 Started moving PDF report to iText 7 from iSharp